Self-Hosted Server Guide

 Growing content data:

-Why two databases?
+Why separate databases?
 Separating structural data from content data keeps the community.db small and fast (typically under 1 MB), while content.db can grow to gigabytes over time without impacting server configuration operations.
+The audit.db is kept separate so it can be freely deleted to reclaim disk space without touching any server data.

 Automatic Updates